 Which mortgage lenders suit professionals?

 Depending on your career, certain lenders will be better suited.
 There are also building societies and lenders specifically designed to provide mortgages for those in certain professions.
 That being said, this doesn’t guarantee you’ll be approved or offered the best deal or rate.

 High-street lenders and specialist lenders also offer bespoke mortgages for professionals.
 Even if you have credit issues, specialist lenders may still approve you, providing you meet their criteria.
 The best way to find the most suitable lender is to speak to an independent mortgage advisor.
 By doing this, you’ll ensure each deal is compared across multiple lenders.

 Self-employed mortgages for professional workers

-There are other benefits for professionals that are self-employed, such as construction workers.
+There are other benefits for professionals who are self-employed, such as construction workers.
 Construction Industry Scheme mortgages also have some great perks.